torproject/onionbalance/docs/use-cases.rst

 --------

-`Ceysun Sucu <https://github.com/csucu>`_ has analysed OnionBalance and other approaches to hidden service scaling in his masters thesis `Tor\: Hidden Service Scaling <https://www.benthamsgaze.org/wp-content/uploads/2015/11/sucu-torscaling.pdf>`_.
+`Ceysun Sucu <https://github.com/csucu>`_ has analysed OnionBalance and other approaches to onion service scaling in his masters thesis `Tor\: Onion Service Scaling <https://www.benthamsgaze.org/wp-content/uploads/2015/11/sucu-torscaling.pdf>`_.
 The thesis provides a good overview of current approaches.
-It is a recommended read for those interested in higher performance hidden services.
+It is a recommended read for those interested in higher performance onion services.